joshgrib/joshgrib/README.md

 #### Fun stuff

-* [Advent of Code](https://adventofcode.com/) - a code advent calendar, super fun problems with test data, so this would be great to learn a new language and do test-driven development from the start
+* [Advent of Code](https://adventofcode.com/) - a code advent calendar, super neat problems with test data, so this would be great to learn a new language and do test-driven development from the start

 <!--
 #### ⏳ In the past I've used